 Section §19-901 gives the legislative bodies in first class cities (population 5,000 to 100,000), second class cities (population 800 to 5,000), and villages (population 100 to 800) the power to adopt zoning regulations.
 The powers can only be exercised after a planning commission has been established by the municipal legislative body and a recommended comprehensive development plan has been received.
 The purpose of this is to promote the health, safety, and general welfare of the community.
 The zoning regulations adopted by legislative bodies may regulate and restrict the height, number of stories, and size of buildings and other structures, the percent of a lot that may be occupied, the size of yards, courts, and other open spaces, the density of population, and the location and use of buildings, structures, and land for trade, industry, residence, or other purposes.
+This can only be done after the planning commission has been created and a comprehensive development plan completed.

-Section §19-903 regulates what must be included in a comprehensive development plan.
+Section §19-903 regulates what must be included in said comprehensive development plan.
 Regulations for the plan are designed to "lessen congestion in the streets; to secure safety from fire, panic and other dangers; promote health and general welfare; to provide adequate light and air; to prevent the overcrowding of land; to secure safety from flood; to avoid undue concentration of population; to facilitate the adequate provision of transportation, water, sewage, schools, parks, and other public requirements; to protect property against blight and depreciation; to protect tax base; to secure economy in governmental expenditures, and to preserve, protect, and enhance historic buildings, places, and districts."